andrebask/thesis/06 - intro.md

 ### Functional programming
 It is well known that the modern computers are not becoming "faster" like they used to be, because frequency scaling, for now, hit the limit.
 They increase their potential productivity by adding cores.

 This implies that to benefit most from this architecture, the programs have to be parallellized.
 But parallel programming is way harder than sequential programming, due to a lot of new challenges it brings.
 Functional programming (FP) helps to get rid of some of these challenges, and it has recently risen in importance because it is well suited for concurrent and event-driven (or "reactive") programming, thanks to the use of immutable variables and methods without side effects.
 The learning curve for functional programming is often steep, but the learning curve for parallel programming might be even steeper, and not at all intuitive.

 FP is often used in synergy with other programming paradigms, because the world is made of stateful objects, while functional programming uses a mainly stateless computation model.
 Functional programming has ways to model state, but there is an essential mismatch in a stateless model trying to represent a stateful world.

 However, there are several programming problems in the world that are easy to map to the FP model.
 Problems involving concurrency, parallelism, large data sets and multi-processing.

 ### Java
 Java is a general-purpose programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible.
-Java code can run on all platforms that support Java without the need for recompilation.Java applications are typically compiled to bytecode that can run on any Java virtual machine (JVM) regardless of computer architecture.
+Java code can run on all platforms that support Java without the need for recompilation.
+Java applications are typically compiled to bytecode that can run on any Java virtual machine (JVM) regardless of computer architecture.
 As of 2015, Java is one of the most popular programming languages in use [@TIOBEIndex2015] (see Figures \ref{lang-rank} and \ref{history-rank}).
 Java was originally developed by James Gosling at Sun Microsystems and released in 1995.
 The language derives much of its syntax from C and C++, but it has fewer low-level facilities than either of them [@JavaWiki2015].

 The reference implementation Java compilers, virtual machines, and class libraries were open-sourced in May 2007 under the GNU General Public License.